Snoothy/UCR/README.md

 ## Downloads ##

-The latest release of Universal Control Remapper can be [downloaded from GitHub](https://github.com/snoothy/ucr/releases).
+The latest release of Universal Control Remapper can be [downloaded from GitHub](https://github.com/snoothy/ucr/releases) and comes complete with a number of basic plugins.
+Extra experimental or niche plugins can be found in the [UCR-Plugins repository](https://github.com/HidWizards/UCR-Plugins)
 Test builds, patches and updated components (New or enhanced plugins etc) are often posted to the UCR channel in the HidWizards Discord server linked below.
 If encoutering problems, it is often best to check this channel for pinned patches etc.